 Pre-employment drug testing is a common practice in businesses all over the country but there are jobs that don’t drug test.
-For instance, Apple careers does not drug test.
-However, the company has a strict intolerance to drug usage and intoxication within their premises.
+For instance, Apple Careers does not drug test.
+However, the company has a strict intolerance to drug usage and intoxication within its premises.

 Most regulated businesses mandate pre-employment drug testing of all employees.
 However, it is not compulsory but permitted in the private sector as long as the companies abide by local and state laws.

 You may also be required to take a drug test after having an accident at work.
 The company works with the assumption that the accident may have occurred due to intoxication.
 Sometimes, the company conducts drug tests if they suspect that a worker may be using drugs or is intoxicated at work.

 It is legal for employers to require employees to pass a drug test and take action if they do not comply or fail the test.
 Sometimes, companies will conduct random drug tests among employees.
 If you fail the drug test you may be terminated and lose your benefits.

 If you take a pre-employment drug test and fail, the company may decline your application.

 The List of Companies That Drug Test In 2023